cockroachdb/docs/cockroachcloud/quickstart.md

     <a href="quickstart-trial-cluster.html"><button class="filter-button page-level">CockroachCloud</button></a>
 </div>

-This page shows you how to deploy a CockroachDB cluster on CockroachCloud Free (beta), connect to it using the CockroachDB [built-in SQL client](../v20.2/cockroach-sql.html), and run sample SQL statements.
-This is the simplest way to get started with CockroachCloud using the default options and minimal security.
+This page guides you through the simplest way to get started with CockroachDB by setting up a CockroachCloud Free (beta) cluster with the default options and minimal security.
 To create a more advanced CockroachCloud cluster, see [Create a Free Cluster](create-a-free-cluster.html).

 {% include cockroachcloud/free-limitations.md %}